harrytung07/avidlaw-website/public/articles/news/family.md

 title: 'BC Divorce Law Updates: Key Changes and Court Decisions in 2024–2025'
 date: '2025-04-17'
 author: 'Richard Zhu'
-preview: 'British Columbia’s divorce laws have seen significant updates in the past year, with new legislation and court rulings that affect separating couples and families.
-From changes in how beloved pets are treated in divorces to court decisions emphasizing child safety and fairness in financial matters, these developments aim to make the process of separation a little easier and more just for everyone involved.
-Below is a summary of the most important recent changes – in plain language – and what they mean for you.'
+preview: 'British Columbia’s divorce laws have seen significant updates in the past year, with new legislation and court rulings that affect separating couples and families...'
+featuredImage: '/news/family.png'
 ---

 ## Legislative Changes in B.C.
 Divorce Law